Hyedryn/elikopy/docs/other_utils.rst

 Dicom to NifTi
 ^^^^^^^^^^^^^^

-Convert dicom data into compressed nifti.
+Convert DICOM data into compressed NIFTIs.
-Converted dicoms are then moved to a sub-folder named original_data.
+Converted DICOMs are then moved to a sub-folder named original_data.
-The niftis are named patientID_ProtocolName_SequenceName.
+The NIFTIs are named patientID_ProtocolName_SequenceName.

 .. code-block:: python